Werner von Fritsch: Blomberg–Fritsch Affair

 Heinrich Himmler and Hermann Göring, inspired by the resignation of Blomberg, accused the unmarried Fritsch of engaging in homosexual activity.
 Fritsch had never been a womaniser and had preferred to concentrate on his army career.
 He was forced to resign on 4 February 1938.
 His replacement, Walther von Brauchitsch, had been recommended for the post by Fritsch.
 Hitler took advantage of the situation through the replacement of several generals and ministers with Nazi loyalists, which strengthened his control of the German Armed Forces (Wehrmacht).

-It soon became known that the charges were false and an honour court of officers examined the Blomberg–Fritsch Affair, although it was presided over by Göring himself.
+It soon became known that the charges were false and an honour court of officers, presided over by Göring himself, examined the Blomberg–Fritsch Affair.
+Fritsch was acquitted on 18 March, but the damage to his name had been done.
 The successful annexation of Austria into Greater Germany (Anschluss) of 12 March silenced all critics of Hitler, Göring and Himmler.
-Fritsch was acquitted on 18 March, but the damage to his name had been done.

 Following his acquittal, Fritsch attempted to challenge SS leader Himmler to a duel.
 Fritsch composed a formal challenge and reportedly practiced his pistol skills in his free time, of which he had plenty as an officer without a command.
 The letter was given to General Gerd von Rundstedt for delivery, but Rundstedt, seeking to bridge the distrust between the Wehrmacht and SS, ultimately convinced Fritsch to abandon the idea.
 (Regardless, it is unlikely the encounter could have come about, as Hitler had forbidden highly placed party members, such as Himmler, from dueling.)